Tapejara wellnhoferi

-Tapejara (from a Tupi word meaning "the old being") is a genus of Brazilian pterosaur from the Cretaceous Period (Santana Formation, dating to about 127 to 112 million years ago).
+Tapejara (from a Tupi word meaning "the lord of the path") is a genus of Brazilian pterosaur from the Cretaceous Period (Santana Group, dating to about 127 to 112 million years ago).
 Tapejara crests consisted of a semicircular crest over the snout, and a bony prong which extended back behind the head.
 It was a small pterosaur, with a wingspan of approximately 1.23–1.3 m.